High-dimensional coherent one-way quantum key distribution: Abstract

 \section{Abstract}

-High-dimensional quantum key distribution (QKD) provides ultimate secure communication with secure key rates that cannot be obtained by QKD protocols with binary encoding.
-However, so far the proposed protocols required additional experimental resources, thus raising the cost of practical high-dimensional systems and limiting their use.
-Here, we analyze and demonstrate a novel scheme for fiber-based arbitrary-dimensional QKD, based on the most popular commercial hardware for binary time bins encoding.
-Quantum state transmission is tested over 40 km channel length of standard single-mode fiber, exhibiting a two-fold enhancement of the secret key rate in comparison to the binary Coherent One Way (COW) protocol, without introducing any hardware modifications.
-This work holds a great potential to enhance the performance of already installed QKD systems by software update alone.
+High-dimensional quantum key distribution (QKD) offers secure communication, with secure key rates that surpass those achievable by QKD protocols utilizing two-dimensional encoding.
+However, existing high-dimensional QKD protocols require additional experimental resources, such as multiport interferometers and multiple detectors, thus raising the cost of practical high-dimensional systems and limiting their use.
+Here, we present and analyze a novel protocol for arbitrary-dimensional QKD, that requires only the hardware of a standard two-dimensional system.
+We provide security proofs against individual attacks and coherent attacks, setting an upper and lower bound on the secure key rates.
+Then, we test the new high-dimensional protocol in a standard two-dimensional QKD system over a 40 km fiber link.
+The new protocol yields a two-fold enhancement of the secure key rate compared to the standard two-dimensional coherent one-way protocol, without introducing any hardware modifications to the system.
+This work, therefore, holds great potential to enhance the performance of already deployed time-bin QKD systems through a software update alone.
+Furthermore, its applications extend across different encoding schemes of QKD qudits.

 \end{@twocolumnfalse}]